You’ve been counting down for weeks — the holidays are getting closer, and so is your visit home!

 It isn’t always great, I’ll give you that, but you can also see it as getting the best of both.
 And luckily, at least for me, these two worlds aren’t too far apart!

 What do you experience when returning home as an expat?
 Tell us in the comments below!

-Editor’s Note: This article was originally published in December 2018, and was fully updated in August 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in December 2018 and was updated in April 2022 for your reading pleasure.